 The Royal Palace Where Norwegian Monarch Lives

-The Royal Palace is another one of good Oslo tourist attractions for those who want to see the monarchy culture in Norway.
-Tourists can find this palace at the northwest end of Karl Johansgate street.
+The Royal Palace is another one of the good Oslo tourist attractions for those who want to see the monarchy culture in Norway.
+Tourists can find this palace at the northwest end of Karl Johansgate Street.
 Although this 173-room building is not open to the public, visitors can walk free in the fields and gardens here.
 Just south of this Royal Palace, you can find The Norwegian Nobel Institute, which holds the Nobel Peace Prize ceremony.

 The Vigeland Park inside Frogner Park

 Vigeland Park is one of the largest parks and one of the main Oslo tourist attractions here.
 This unique park is the result of a lifetime of Gustav Vigeland’s work and features 650 dynamic sculptures featuring materials such as bronze, granite, and soft iron.
 The oldest statue in the park is the Fountain, which represents the human life cycle.

 Natural History Museum in The Botanical Garden

 Natural History Museum includes the Museum of Geology Museum of Zoology, as well as a Botanical Garden.
 It is Norway’s largest collection of natural history and a good location for having an Oslo sightseeing experience.

 The Museum of Geology includes minerals, precious metals, and meteors, plus an impressive set of dinosaur skeletons.
 Moreover, in the Museum of Zoology, you can see a lot of images of Norwegian wildlife.
 The most beautiful part of the museum is the Botanical Garden, which consists of 7500 different plant species from Norway and other parts of the world.